awslabs/amazon-redshift-utils/src/LakeFormationMigrationUtility/README.md

 - Test in non-production environments first
 - Ensure your AWS Secrets Manager secret contains the keys 'username' and 'password'
 - The IAM role/user running the script needs secretsmanager:GetSecretValue permission

+Authors: adamgatt@amazon.co.uk, ziadwali@amazon.fr

+NOTE: This utility is continuously enhanced to close any gaps and add additional functionality.
+Please send your issues, feedback, and enhancement requests to the authors with subject line: “[issue/feedback/enhancement] Amazon Redshift Permissions to Lake Formation Migration Utility”